Take a look below at some of our most Frequently Asked Questions.

 Why is one fluid chamber larger than the other in a disc/drum master?

-As disc brake pads wear the caliper pistons will move outward.
-The fluid level in the master will drop more rapidly than the drum portion so you need more reserve.
+Generally for wear reasons.
+As disc brake pads wear, the caliper piston(s) will move outward to be closer to the rotor.
+More fluid is required when this happens and will cause the fluid level in the master cylinder will drop more rapidly than the drum portion so you need more reserve.

-Should I buy a rebuilt or new master?
+Should I buy a re-manufactured or new master?

 Always try to use a new master.
-Rebuilts tend to have a high failure rate.
-The best way to rebuild a master is to stainless steel sleeve it.
+Re-manufactured master cylinders tend to have a high failure rate.
+If the only available option is to go rebuilt or have one rebuilt, the best way is to have a stainless steel sleeve installed in the bore.

 How can I tell if my master cylinder is bad?